 Temporal data can be implemented in the linear referencing system (LRS).

-Each representation of the network and its associated event layers is based on a temporal view date (TVD) set by the user within an ArcMap session.
+Each representation of the network and its associated event layers is based on a temporal view date (TVD) set by the user in an ArcMap session.
 The TVD tells ArcMap how to render the feature and what events to display.

 The example above shows a highway both before and after a roundabout (traffic circle) has been constructed.
 The roundabout not only adds length to the highway system, which changes the measure values, it also changes the collection of assets that are associated with the highway.
 In this case, the 2005 version of the highway was 4.2 miles with a standard T-intersection controlled by stop signs.
 The 2010 version is 4.5 miles with a roundabout controlled by yield signs.